akcortes/My_Portfolio/Project4_Streamlit/README.md

+# ICU Patient Survival - Prediction

-# Have a look to My APP in Streamlit 🤩
+Have a look to My APP in Streamlit 🤩

 (I must admit I'm 💯 proud of these results)